 Some Windows Me programs only work in a specific video mode, and those programs casually ask you to switch to that mode.
 Huh?

 Here’s what’s happening: Monitors plug into a special place on the back of the computer.
 That special place is an outlet on a video card.
 That card handles all the video-mode switches.
 By making the card switch between modes, you can send more or fewer colors to your monitor or pack more or less information onto the screen.

 To make a video card switch to a different video mode, click the Settings tab, one of the six tabs along the top of the Control Panel’s Display menu.
 (Can’t find the Display menu?
 Click a blank part of your desktop by using the right mouse button and choose Properties from the menu that springs up.)

-As you can see in Figure 1, the Settings menu lets you select the video mode that you want Windows Me to display on-screen.
+As you can see in the figure, the Settings menu lets you select the video mode that you want Windows Me to display on-screen.
 (Click the arrow next to the Colors box to change the number of colors Windows Me is currently displaying; click in the Screen Area box to change the current resolution.)
-Windows Me gives you a chance to back out if you choose a video mode your computer can't handle, thank goodness.
+Windows Me gives you a chance to back out if you choose a video mode your computer can’t handle, thank goodness.